alessiawelch/project/README.md

 ### Acknowledgments

-This codebase incorporates code and ideas from the [Bottleneck repository](https://github.com/tech-srl/bottleneck).
+This codebase was originally forked from [Bottleneck repository](https://github.com/tech-srl/bottleneck).
 We appreciate their contribution.